osmandapp/web/main/docs/user/troubleshooting/track-recording-issues.md

 You may
 - either avoid such issues if using "Pause" to interrupt the recording during such conditions.
 - It is also possible to edit a track later and remove "noisy" points.
-- Or you can use the [Track settings](/osmand/plugins/trip-recording) to already while recording filter "noisy" points based on your **experience** and **recording device**, you can filter out points by various criteria:
+- Or you can use the Trip recording Plugin settings to filter "noisy" points already while recording, based on your **experience** and **recording device**.
+You can filter out points by various criteria:
   - Points with low or zero speed
   - Points with bad precision (GPS 'hdop')
   - Points closer than a threshold in meters